 Identical Rocks- The rock types on either side of the Atlantic match up perfectly

 Climatic clues- Glacial scratches and location of coal deposits also supported his theory.

 Now we know it's the plates that move not the continents.
-Sections of the hard and brittle crust and outer mantle called lithospheric plates shift above the partially melted asthenosphere below (in the mantle).
+The hard and brittle crust and outer mantle called lithospheric plates shift above the partially melted lower layer of mantle called the asthenosphere.

 Proof of Plate Tectonics came as recently as 1968 when evidence of magnetic reversals where discovered.

 Magnetic Reversal- The Earth's magnetic field reverses polarity (north becomes south and vice versa) periodically.
 When a rock solidifies it records the direction of the Earth's magnetic field by the orientation of its magnetite crystals.
 The pattern of north-south magnetic polarities in the ocean crust are identical but mirror opposites on either side of the mid-ocean ridges.

 Age of Ocean Plates- The age of the ocean crust is also a mirror image pattern on either side of the mid-ocean ridges as well.
-The oldest crust is near the continents and the new stuff is right on the rift boundary.
+The oldest crust is near the continents and the new rock is right on the rift boundary.